 How to Press Tofu

 Often, firm tofu needs to be pressed before you use it, so that it gets a firmer texture.
 Once you've drained it from the liquid in the packet, you can put it on a plate lined with a few pieces of folded up kitchen towel, then put a plate and something heavy on top of it (like a small cast iron pan or a few tins of beans) and leave.
 Occasionally drain the liquid off the plate and change to fresh kitchen towel.
 It is not a difficult process but takes a little patience dealing with the kitchen towel!

-I am a little lazy and I prefer a simple mess-free option so I have this tofu press which is fantastic because you literally just add the tofu into it, put the lid on and then pour off the liquid a little later.
+I am a little lazy and I prefer a simple mess-free option so I have a tofu press which is fantastic because you literally just add the tofu into it, put the lid on and then pour off the liquid a little later.
 I find it much easier, so much so, that I bought a second one when I went to stay with my Mum last summer!
-(Affiliate link)